snoyberg/conduit/README.md

 Any resources that `foo`, `bar`, or `baz` allocate have a cleanup function registered in a mutable map.
-When the `runResourceT` call exits, all of those cleanup functions are called, regardless of whether the exiting occured normally or via an exception.
+When the `runResourceT` call exits, all of those cleanup functions are called, regardless of whether the exiting occurred normally or via an exception.

 In order to do this in a conduit, we have the built-in function `bracketP`, which takes an allocation function and a cleanup function,